 Hematology/Oncology: Commonly encountered conditions include oncology emergencies, cord compression, febrile neutropenia, leukemia/lymphoma, solid tumors, bone marrow transplant, and infections in an immunocompromised patient.

 Night float: Night Float (NF) is a system to cover patients admitted at night and removes overnight call from inpatient rotations.
 Residents on night float will work 4 days on, 2 days off, and will rotate between 2 floors during the duration of night float.
 They work from 8 pm until 10 am the following morning.
 Interns do 1 week of a combined night float and medical ICU experience to prepare them for second year.
-Second- and Third-year residents each do 7 weeks (about 1 and a half months) of night float, and a 2 week block of night float each year.
+Second- and Third-year residents each do 7 weeks (about 1 and a half months) of night float, which are divided into 3 separate blocks.
 Residents on NF cover 1 floor at a time and are responsible for all cross-coverage and admissions in the overnight period.
 The residents stop taking admissions at 6:30 a.m. to allow time to complete work and present their patients on teaching rounds.
 There is no continuity clinic during night float.

 Coronary intensive care unit (CICU): This rotation offers exposure to advanced heart failure, care for patients with acute myocardial infarction, and interventional cardiology patients (such as those with TAVR).
 Overnight call is every 5th night.
 Residents are also assigned to be a cardiology float every 5th day.
 Cardiology float stays till 7pm helping the on-call resident with admissions and coverage.
 There is no continuity clinic during this rotation.

 Medical intensive care unit (MICU): We have one of the largest intensive care units in the nation and the MICU rotation is highly rated among residents.
-The medial ICU is divided into 3 pods, two of which have traditional 24+ 4 hour call every fourth night, and one of which has a hospitalist shift work type model.
+The medial ICU is divided into 3 pods, with a hospitalist shift work type model.
 Commonly encountered conditions are septic shock, ARDS, ventilator-supported patients, and multi-organ failure.
 Patient management rounds occur daily for 2 to 3 hours.
 Didactic lectures are held for 30 minutes prior to morning teaching rounds.
 This is a great opportunity to develop skills in procedures (central lines, airway management, arterial lines, etc.) There is no continuity clinic during this rotation.